Welcome to Lyme Disease Resource

-Ticks carry dozens of infectious diseases, and will frequently pass more than one germ through the bite.
-It is becoming increasingly clear to Lyme-literate doctors that the symptoms, and diagnosis of Lyme Disease is being impacted synergistically by co-infections, which can complicate the treatment and recovery of ill patients.
+It is becoming increasingly clear to Lyme-literate doctors that the symptoms and diagnosis of Lyme Disease is being impacted synergistically by co-infections, which can greatly complicate treatment protocols and adversly impact the ultimate recovery of those suffering from chronic infections.

 An excellent presentation from Columbia University on Lyme disease and many of the co-infections can be found at: www.columbia.edu/itc/hs/nursing/m8770/2003/infectious%20diseases.ppt